-You can temporarily change the gas type under Gas type CxHy in the menu if the device is equipped for other gas types.
+You can temporarily change the gas type under the Gas type CxHy menu item, provided the device is designed for other gas types.
 Gas types available for selection:

 - Methane CH4

 - Propane C3H8

-- Butane $C_4 H{10}$
+- Butane C4H10

 The temporary gas type change is not saved.
-If you need to set a different default gas type, you can do this in the Settings menu under System.
+If you need to set a different default gas type, you can do this in the Settings menu item under System.